apache/mxnet/docs/tutorials/basic/data.md

    described [here](http://mxnet.io/api/python/io.html#mxnet.io.DataBatch).
 4. Have `provide_label` attribute, returns similar to `provide_label` information about input labels.

-You can either create a iterator from scratch by defining `DataBatch` and the iterator, one such example is show below or reuse existing iterators to create new iterator.
+You can either create a iterator from scratch by defining  `DataBatch` and the iterator(an example is shown below) or reuse existing iterators to create a new iterator.
 For example, in the image caption application, the input example is an image while the label is a sentence.
 The we can create a new Iterator by:
 - creating image_iter using `ImageRecordIter` which provides multithreaded pre-fetch and augmentation.
 - creating caption_iter using `NDArrayIter` or bucketing iterator provided in the rnn package.
 - `next()` returns the combined result of `image_iter.next()` and `caption_iter.next()`